-From March 18th through early June 2021, I will be hosting a virtual free school focused on the Paris Commune of 1871 in collaboration with UNIT/PITT Society for Art and Critical Awareness.
+From March 18th through early June 2021, I hosting La Commune 2021, a virtual free school focused on the Paris Commune of 1871 in collaboration with UNIT/PITT Society for Art and Critical Awareness.

 THE EVENT BELOW WAS CANCELLED DUE TO THE UPHEAVAL CAUSED BY THE SPREAD OF COVID-19, BUT WE HOPE TO RESCHEDULE!